 What else should parents know about the HPV vaccine?

-If you have any questions about the HPV vaccine, Dr. Tsai encourages you to talk to your child's pediatrician.
+If you have any questions about the HPV vaccine, talk to your child's pediatrician.
 Learn more about the importance of vaccines and find a recommended immunization schedule for your child.

 Stay current on the health insights that make a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.